 When will E-Sports branding catch up?

-Now, the companies making these games tend to be as professional as the next corporate giant in terms of branding, PR, etc.
+The companies making these games tend to be as professional as the next corporate giant in terms of branding, PR, etc.

 But let's compare some of the above examples to the logos and branding of professional e-sports teams(I've already written a post about one that bugs me more than most):

-Now, in reality, the vast majority of pro teams typically aren't rolling in money, even if the industry as a whole is.
+In reality, the vast majority of pro teams typically aren't rolling in money, even if the industry as a whole is.
 Not to mention newer and smaller teams often consist of and are managed by young people with no previous experience in such an endeavor.